Analysis | A handful of fraud allegations have spurred hundreds of proposed laws limiting voting access

 “Because it puts us at a competitive disadvantage relative to Democrats,” Carvin replied.
 “Politics is a zero-sum game.
 And every extra vote they get through unlawful interpretation of Section 2 hurts us; it’s the difference between winning an election 50-49 and losing an election 51 to 50.”

-This can certainly be read as a more thoughtful articulation of one of Trump’s sloppy allegations from the post-election period, that states should count only legal votes — implying a dingy pool of illegal votes from that nasty people sometimes draw.
+This can certainly be read as a more thoughtful articulation of one of Trump’s sloppy allegations from the post-election period, that states should count only legal votes — implying a dingy pool of illegal votes from which nasty people sometimes draw.
 But the fact is that such a pool doesn’t exist.

 After the election, ABC News reached out to elections officials nationally to find out what sort of alleged fraud they were tracking.
 Most reported finding nothing.
 Some were investigating (or had already disposed of) a handful of allegations.
 The number of cases still pending as possible voter fraud were minimal, particularly in the scale of an election that brought in more than 158 million votes.

 It takes a while for criminal charges to emerge after incidents of fraud, which is why a lengthy list of election fraud referrals sent from the Georgia secretary of state to prosecutors includes alleged offenses largely related to prior election cycles.
-The secretary of state’s office touted the “more than 300 cases” it had singled out, but only one — a woman in Trion, Ga., who allegedly forged an absentee ballot for her dead husband — was both in 2020 and the sort of fraud that Trump so frequently complained about.
+The secretary of state’s office touted the “more than 300 cases” it had pointed out, but only one — a woman in Trion, Ga., who allegedly forged an absentee ballot for her dead husband — was both in 2020 and the sort of fraud that Trump so frequently complained about.

 Trion, if you’re curious, is largely Republican.
 Often, fraud allegations that emerged during the period shortly before and then after the 2020 election weren’t, as the former president liked to claim, centered among Democrats.